CDacres/punk_api_project/README.md

 #### Search beers

-To search for information on beers which meet certain search criteria, in the punk_object.rb file underneath the class (line 58) add the following code:
+To search for information on beers which meet certain search criteria, in the punk_object.rb file underneath the class add the following code:

 ```
 beer = BeersService.new